Rachnicrice/lab-06/README.md

 ## Credits and Collaborations
-In collaboration with Lucas Wilber,
-Assisted by Chris L Chapman
+In collaboration with Lucas Wilber, assisted by Chris L Chapman